Volunteer Engagement Cohort Opportunities

 Participating organizations will receive:

-Grant funding between $2,500 to $5,000 for your nonprofit’s time and resources implementing SEE
+• Grant funding of $2,500 for your nonprofit’s time and resources implementing SEE

 Between 2023-2025, reDirect awarded funding to over 60 organizations through our SEE cohort programs.